-When cy3glc was titrated with the dendrimer, significant downfield shifts of all aromatic protons of were observed. cy3glc The interaction parameters ( $K \sim 700 \text{ M}^{-1}$ , $n\sim295$ ) indicate the binding of ca. two anthocyanin molecules by each sulfate group at the dendrimer periphery, forming reversibly
+When cy3glc was titrated with the dendrimer, significant downfield shifts of all aromatic protons of cy3glc were observed.
+The interaction parameters (K~700 $M^{-1}$ , n~295) indicate the binding of ca. two anthocyanin molecules by each sulfate group at the dendrimer periphery, forming reversibly contact